Wednesday Clear. Winds NE 25 to 40 km/h decreasing to 15 to 25 km/h in the evening.

-Thursday Partly cloudy.
-Slight chance of showers.
-Winds SW 20 to 30 km/h tending S 15 to 25 km/h during the morning then becoming light during the evening.
+Saturday Cloudy.
+Very high (90%) chance of showers.
+The chance of a thunderstorm in the north in the afternoon and evening.
+Winds S/SE 20 to 30 km/h tending S/SW 15 to 25 km/h during the evening.

 - observations list type